haddocking/haddocking.github.io/education/Others/powerfit/index.md

 Press `Fit` to start the optimization.

 <a class="prompt prompt-question">
-  Does the Chimera local fit optimization tool improve the results of PowerFit?
+  Does the ChimeraX local fit optimization tool improve the results of PowerFit?
 </a>

-The scoring function used by Chimera to estimate the quality of the fit makes our model worse, increasing the number of clashes between the ribosomal RNA and KsgA.
+The scoring function used by ChimeraX to estimate the quality of the fit makes our model worse, increasing the number of clashes between the ribosomal RNA and KsgA.
 Click `Undo` in the `Fit in Map` window to undo the optimization.

-Next, we will try to optimize the fit using the cross-correlation that Chimera provides.
+Next, we will try to optimize the fit using the cross-correlation that ChimeraX provides.
 Click `Options` and check the `Use map simulated from atoms, resolution` box and fill in `13` for resolution.
 Check the `correlation` radio button and uncheck the `Use only data above contour level from first map`.